 As part of our development programme, Citrefine has begun to generate efficacy data for use of Citriodiol® based products as a repellent on horses.
-The results are promising and we will continue this work in 2016/2017.
+The results are promising and we will be continuing this work.

 We have not yet prepared internal risk assessments as to the safe use of Citriodiol® on horses; however, it has been used at low concentrations on horses in Europe for at least a decade.
 In addition, our consulting toxicologist with full access to our acute toxicity, repeat dose toxicity and teratogenicity (developmental) studies is of the professional opinion that we can readily support a bridging argument and risk assessment for higher concentration formulations applied to horses.